-HOTSPOTS - stories of a volcano
+HOTSPOTS - stories of a volcano (ongoing project)

-The six video episodes are setting spotlights on places that show fights, wins and losses, interim solutions and take-overs by nature.
+Six video episodes are setting spotlights on places that show fights, wins and losses, interim solutions and take-overs by nature.
 Fragments of the NS-past became the natural habitat of bat colonies and an abandoned factory reflects the involuntary unemployment in the area.

 Voices accompany the documented scenes and debate how to adapt to the change and how to set new structures, which heavily depend on voluntary labour and social cohesion.
 The residents each talk about their relationship with a particular place and methods of protecting and utilizing this space – a so-called vacancy – and its possibilities: setting a memorial, being landmarked, matters of natural conservation etc. of abandoned areas or buildings that resulted out of restructurings.
 The episodes focus on how the inhabitants identify with those places and how they are interwoven with their biographies.